HawesJM/GymSpotter/README.md

 - **Google Fonts**
 Google fonts are used throughout the project to import the Teko and Roboto fonts
 - **Code Anywhere**
-The IDE for writing the code
+The IDE for writing the code, using CI approved template
 - **GitHub**
 GithHub is the hosting site used to store the source code for the Website and Git Pages is used for the deployment of the live site.
 - **Google Chrome Developer Tools**